Visayan spotted deer: Rediscovery

-On April 2009, footprints and animal droppings belonging to the creature were found in the North Negros Natural Park by a scientific team of six British, five Filipinos, and one Irishman, who were studying the biodiversity of the park.
+In April 2009, footprints and droppings belonging to the creature were found in the North Negros Natural Park by a scientific team of six British, five Filipinos, and one Irishman, who were studying the biodiversity of the park.
 The team, who were from Negros Interior Biodiversity Expedition, estimate that less 300 members of the species survive.
 The team discovered a set of footprints beside a river three days into the expedition.
 The distance between these footprints and a half-eaten set of young palm trees, which were found three days later, indicated that two groups of deer might be present in the nature preserve.
 Subsequently, the team found small piles of 20 to 30 pellets with a trail of deer footprints leading away.
-Because "other species such as the Visayan warty pigs and civet cats have distinctly different scat", the team were confident that the pellets belonged to the deer.
-This was the first evidence of a live wild population of the deer for more than ten years.
+Because "other species, such as the Visayan warty pig and civet have distinctly different scat", the team was confident that the pellets belonged to the deer.
+This was the first evidence of a live, wild population of the deer in more than ten years.
 The team was thrilled by their success, although one of the expedition leaders, Craig Turner, admitted "this discovery confirms [the deer] are surviving, but doesn't tell us they are thriving".
-Besides the deer, other species discovered were some unusual plants, including ground orchids and pitcher plants, and many bird and frog species.
+Besides the deer, other species discovered were some unusual and endemic plants, including ground orchids and pitcher plants, and many bird and frog species.
 Specimens were sent to the cities of Bacolod and Dumaguete for further analysis.

 The animal was later featured in a front-page story in the Philippine Daily Inquirer on 24 May 2009 in the story "The World's Rarest Deer Still Roam Negros".
 In the story, the British Ambassador declared the find "an exciting discovery".
 The expedition team is reportedly set to present their findings to the Royal Geographical Society.
 Researchers involved in the expedition commented that "more protection" of the deer and similar endangered species in the park [is needed] "in order to assure their survival".
 They also said in the statement that "Philippine forests still harbor many rare and unique species, found nowhere else in the world".
 The expedition was sponsored by several environmental institutions and foundations, which are interested in promoting and protecting the biodiversity, present within the United Kingdom as well as in the Visayas in the Philippines, such as the Negros Forests and Ecological Foundation Inc., Silliman University, Coral Cay Conservation, and the Zoological Society of London.
 In 2013, there were reports of sightings in the Southern Candoni region, indicating Silliman's releases in Basay have successfully expanded north.